 Is it better to use the Axle-Less Suspension with C-Channel or Tube for the trailer frame side beams?

-Answer: I don’t think it matters, as long as there is a stout cross member in the area.
+Answer: I do not think it matters, as long as there is a stout cross member in the area.
 As noted in the article above, there are some bolting issues to overcome.

-For frame stiffness, use the hole they provide, or put something in the frame at that point.
+For frame stiffness, use the hole they provide for an added cross beam, or put something in the frame at that point.
 It will need to be more substantial than a piece of angle iron because of the large, frame twisting loads.
 Tube actually is better at handling torsional loads than C-Channel.
 But either way, a good cross member is a must.

 As far as bolting through a Tube or C-Channel, see the notes above.
 We recommend a thick tube below the trailer frame for bolting.
-However, if you must bolt to the trailer frame directly, it’s easier to clamp hard through the flange of C-Channel than through a Tube.
+However, if you must bolt to the trailer frame directly, it is easier to clamp hard through the flange of C-Channel than through a Tube.
 That said, you can bolt through tube if you are careful not to crush the tube.
-You can weld a bolt sleeve through the tube or something like that.
+Best to weld a bolt sleeve through the tube so it cannot crush.
 With these precautions, it does not matter if you choose Tube or C-Channel.

 Comments